Me: Branding You

 Website Design & Development

-On negotiation I also offer ongoing copywriting and copyediting support for website and social media (Instagram, Facebook, etc) updates.
+Upon negotiation, I also offer ongoing copywriting and copyediting support for website and social media (Instagram, Facebook, etc) updates.

-While my forte is content in English language, I am also able to provide Dutch, Spanish, Indonesian/Malay, Italian, Hindi, Hebrew and Arabic translations.
+While my forte is content in English language, I am also able to arrange Dutch, Spanish, Indonesian/Malay, Italian, Hindi, Hebrew and Arabic translations.
 (While Google offers decent translation, it is a word for word translator.
 It cannot provide contextual, nuanced translations.)

 Me: The Person

 In 2004, I began Paperbean Design to create wedding (and event) invitations.

 Now, 16 years on, my focus is on branding.
 The bulk of my work now is in business image branding: business cards, logos, menus, brochures and websites.